Hialeah Gardens, Florida

 Hialeah Gardens is a city in Miami-Dade County, Florida, United States.
-The population was 23,068 at the 2020 census, up from 21,744 in 2010.
-The population density is 7,160 persons per square mile, made up of mostly single-story development.
+The city is part of the Miami metropolitan area of South Florida.
+The population was 23,068 at the 2020 US census, up from 21,744 in 2010.
+The population density is mostly made up of single-story development.

 History

 The municipality sprouted from humble beginnings at Walter C. Ohlerts Tourist Camp.
 By way of 26 unanimous votes, the town of Hialeah Gardens achieved incorporation in December 1948.

 In February 1949, Hialeah Gardens adopted its first building code, its first traffic ordinance, and the first laws regarding hunting.
 Hialeah Gardens served mainly as a rural community in which one of its main industries was raising horses.
 This existed until 1968 when the city adopted an aggressive land use and zoning master plan to lead the growth of the city.
 Only a small number of small businesses existed along the Okeechobee Road corridor.
 The city's close proximity to major roadways, such as Okeechobee Road (U.S. Route 27 / State Road 25) and the Palmetto Expressway (State Road 826), provided the opportunity for Hialeah Gardens to become one of the fastest growing municipalities in the county.